You don’t need to attend culinary school with our 20 easy culinary recipes! Master these gourmet recipes to make the best dishes for loved ones.

 Nothing gets more gourmet than a casserole full of delicious, aromatic Ratatouille!
 Many may know Ratatouille because of the animated movie, but it’s also a classic French stewed vegetable dish.

 Our Ratatouille de Provence Recipe is perfect for learning patience in slow cooking, proper seasoning, as well as assembling cut vegetables.
 The cut tomatoes, zucchini, summer squash, are slow-cooked in flavorful herbes de Provence herb, extra-virgin olive oil, Niçoise olives, French Dijon mustard, and red wine for a truly fancy gourmet dinner.

-Level up your spinach game with this tasty Spinach Pasta Salad with Lemon Balsamic Dressing Recipe!
+Level up your spinach game with this tasty pasta salad with lemon balsamic dressing!
 Combining the earthy flavors of spinach with strong and tangy, citrus flavors like lemon and balsamic isn’t the easiest.
 But our recipe will show you how to balance out these flavors for a delectable pasta salad.

 If you’re tired of making the same kind of salad for lunch, then mixing it up by adding penne pasta might do the trick.
 Don’t worry, this recipe uses whole wheat penne pasta that’s healthier than usual non-whole wheat pasta.

 You can’t say you’ve mastered the basics of cooking without trying this salmon recipe of ours.
-Enjoy the briny, rich taste of seafood with our Fillets of Salmon with Sorrel Sauce Recipe!
+Enjoy the briny, rich taste of seafood with these delicious salmon fillets partnered with sorrel sauce.